 Anecdotal evidence suggests borrower engagement with the issue is mixed.
 Since there are presently no RFRs suitable for the loan markets, the view as of today is “wait and see”.
 That being said, we understand that larger corporate entities (FTSE 20 at least) are talking to lenders and are engaged in the working groups.
 For borrowers outside of this group, engagement falls off dramatically.
 The view may be that it is “tomorrow’s problem” and that the lawyers and lenders will sort it out and present solutions to the market in due course.
 However, all parties should be encouraged to consider the issues relevant to their business now, and not defer in the hope that suitable market solutions will be developed.

 Borrowers are likely to be anxious about anything that might encourage banks to revise pricing upwards and particularly to pass on market-related costs that have, since the demise of the mandatory costs schedule, previously been excluded.
 Accommodating any pricing adjustment in the margin is less transparent for borrowers since a margin typically reflects credit risk and not funding cost (and “backup” rates may reflect higher cost of funding).

-Equally, the necessity to re-open legacy contracts in particular may encourage refinancing and buy-backs (or any change in credit quality), which may, depending on where things are in the business cycle, present opportunities to renegotiate a better deal elsewhere.
-Refinancing may be preferable if lenders are going to try to reprise, especially if debt matures in the term.
+Equally, the necessity to re-open legacy contracts in particular may encourage refinancing and buy-backs, which may, depending on where things are in the business cycle (or any change in credit quality), present opportunities to renegotiate a better deal elsewhere.
+Refinancing may be preferable if lenders are going to try to reprice, especially if debt matures in the near term.
 In each case, there’s no guarantee any party will get a more favourable outcome.

 Borrowers will want to maintain the forward-looking and term features of current benchmarks that allow for certainty of funding costs and therefore cash flow planning.
 For example, calculating interest costs in advance allows for a more informed repayment or refinancing strategy.